GOAT race complicated by injuries and absences for Novak Djokovic and Rafael Nadal

 “I mean, I think if we’re counting the greatest just in terms of Grand Slam tournaments, then I’d say it’s very possible that Novak is going to be the goat,” Wilander said.

-“And of course, if he wins in Paris in 20 days, he becomes the huge favourite to win Wimbledon.
-And of course, if he wins Wimbledon, suddenly he’s got three majors in a row.
+“Of course, if he wins Wimbledon, suddenly he’s got three majors in a row.

 “Now we’re talking about somebody who’s so great and obviously is going to be the goat because he has another chance to win the calendar Grand Slam.”